parsiti/parsiti.github.io/_pages/papers.md

 # 2019

-- G. Wisniewski and F. Yvon, ** How Bad are PoS Tagger in Cross-Corpora Settings?
-Evaluating Annotation Divergence in the UD Project.**, NAACL'19 (to appear)
+- G. Wisniewski and F. Yvon, **How Bad are PoS Tagger in Cross-Corpora Settings?
+Evaluating Annotation Divergence in the UD Project**, NAACL'19 (to appear)

 # 2018